speedwar/fx-calculator/README.md

 # FX Calculator

-Currency Calculator with Reactjs / Redux
+Currency Calculator with Reactjs / Redux.
-FX Calculator repository will be hidden after 26th Feb 2020.
+Test currency rate will be replaced with OpenRate API after 26th Feb 2020.

 ## Demo site

-**Netlify** is used for automating CI/CD.
+**Netlify** is used for automating CI/CD for this side project.
 > [https://infallible-poincare-283125.netlify.com](https://infallible-poincare-283125.netlify.com)

-## Package managers
+## Nodejs
 Ensure you have node / npm installed in your local environment.
 If you are experiencing a difficulty to install with package manager, please switch to below versions.